Raken-ab/Raken-ab/README.md

 ### 🔭 I'm currently working on
 - Building cross-platform reminder and sobriety mobile applications using streaks with React Native for students who struggle with consistency.
-- Full-Stack web developement projects using HTML, CSS and JavaScript
+- Full-stack web development projects using HTML, CSS and JavaScript
-- Completing Harvards CS50 Python course
+- Completing Harvard's CS50 Python course
 - My studies at NWU

 ### 🌱 I'm currently learning